 As we've highlighted before, our membership numbers grew in 2022 for the first time in many years.
-The League at large is working hard to provide care, commemoration 55 It's our job to keep the ANZAC spirit alive and, as always, I'd like to recognise the hard work of our Sub Branches.
+The League at large is working hard to provide care, commemoration and camaraderie to their communities, and to encourage others to join.

+It's our job to keep the ANZAC spirit alive and, as always, I'd like to recognise the hard work of our Sub Branches.
 Your dedication year after year ensures that ANZAC Day is commemorated by people from the smallest towns to the biggest cities around the state.